 Cowen & Co.
 Keeps a Buy Rating on Bombardier (BDRBF)

-Cowen & Co. analyst Cai Rumohr maintained a Buy rating on Bombardier (BDRBF) today and set a price target of $1.40.
-The company’s shares closed last Monday at $1.24.
+In a report released today, Cai Rumohr from Cowen & Co. maintained a Buy rating on Bombardier (BDRBF), with a price target of $1.40.
+The company’s shares closed last Monday at $0.92, close to its 52-week low of $0.85.

-Currently, the analyst consensus on Bombardier is a Moderate Buy with an average price target of $1.42, a 13.9% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Bombardier with a $1.52 average price target, implying a 60.0% upside from current levels.
 In a report issued on February 14, Desjardins also upgraded the stock to Buy.

 See today’s analyst top recommended stocks >>